wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getwork.md

 ---
-title: doge:getwork \[POST\] {disallowed}
+title: doge:getwork  {disallowed} - Dogecoin
-description: Get work for remote mining, or submit result.
-If data is specified, theserver tries to solve the block using the provided data and returns Trueif it was successful.
-If not, the function returns formatted hash data(WorkItem) to work on.
+description: Example code for the doge:getwork  {disallowed} json-rpc method. Сomplete guide on how to use doge:getwork  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters